Living in Mexico city long-term wasn’t in my plans.

 Another perk of living in Mexico City is you’ll have access to world-class cuisine dating back 9000 years, from the southern Yucatan Peninsula to the northern border of Baja California.

-Restaurants are plentiful in such a huge and progressive city, as is the street food, which is a big culture of vendors and traditional markets, where you can eat for only a few dollars per meal, or go all-out fancypants and eat out in any of the multitude of posh places at your disposal.
+Restaurants are plentiful in such a huge and progressive city, as is the street food, which is a big culture of vendors and traditional markets, where you can eat for only a few dollars per meal, or go all-out fancypants and eat out in any of the multitudes of posh places at your disposal.

 Here’s a dirty little secret though… Think you like Mexican food?
 You might actually not like Mexican food, because you may never have even tried it.
 Or to be more clear, the famous Mexican food that we all know and love outside of Mexico is rather different to the traditional Mexican food in Mexico, it’s Mexican with a Western (“Tex-Mex”) twist.